Personal line of credit: What it is and how it works

 There are some potential disadvantages to choosing a PLOC, including:

-• Tough qualification for borrowers with low credit scores or poor credit history
+• Tough qualification for borrowers with low credit scores

 Personal lines of credit FAQ

-Here are answers to some frequently asked questions about PLOCs.
+Here are answers to some frequently asked questions about PLOCs:

 Because a PLOC is unsecured, you generally need a good credit score, a strong credit history and a steady income to qualify.
 So those with less-than-perfect credit may have a tough time qualifying for a PLOC.

 A PLOC affects your credit scores in a few ways.
 The additional credit your PLOC provides could improve your credit utilization ratio by increasing the amount of credit you have available.
-But if your credit utilization goes above the recommended 30%, it can hurt your credit.
+But if your credit utilization ratio goes above the recommended 30%, it can hurt your credit.

 You’ll also want to make sure that you’re making payments toward your PLOC on time since payment history can also affect your credit scores.